charlesrroberts/Free-Music-Archive-Analysis/index.md

 Data Source: <a href="https://github.com/mdeff/fma" target="_blank">https://github.com/mdeff/fma</a>

 The FMA dataset provides data on 917 GiB of Creative Commons-licensed audio files from 106,574 tracks from 16,341 artists and 14,854 albums, arranged in a hierarchical taxonomy of 161 genres.
-The dataset was published in 2017 and contains data from 2009 to 2017.
+The dataset was published by the International Society for Music Information Retrieval Conference (ISMIR) in 2017 and contains data from 2009 to 2017.

 There are 9 datasets included in the FMA GitHub repository but for my purposes I am focusing on select metadata from 2 data tables on the following fields: